GoncaloPascoal/ddjd-fp/Docs/DDJD-FP-D-SandsOfVengeance-installation.md

 ### Mechanics

-There are some special game mechanics such as: Mind-Control e Enemy Ressurection.
+There are some special game mechanics such as: Mind-Control and Enemy Ressurection.
 Both of these make enemies fight on your side against other dangerous enemies.
-In order to Mind-Control an enemy, you must attack him while standing behind find.
-In order to Ressurect a dead enemy you must press E while his dead soul is floating around him.
+In order to Mind-Control an enemy, you must attack it while standing behind him.
+In order to Ressurect a dead enemy you must press E while his dead soul is floating around.

 ### Controls